QuasarApp/CopyrightFixer/README.md

-If you would like to use bitcoins to support us, you can transfer coins to these address.
+If you would like to use bitcoins to support us, you can transfer coins to theis address.
 If you want to be included in the patron list, send an e-mail message - QuasarApp@yandex.by.

 **Note**: You must send a message signed with address of the bitcoin wallet from which the payment was made.